 What schedules are in use ?

 Metra trains on all lines are operating on alternate schedules viewable here.
-Saturday service is suspended on the SouthWest Service Line and on the Blue Island Branch of the Metra Electric Line.
-(Neither line has Sunday service, and the Heritage Corridor and North Central Service do not operate on either weekend day.)
+Saturday service is suspended on the SouthWest Service Line.
+(The line does not have Sunday service, and the Heritage Corridor and North Central Service do not operate on either weekend day.)

-As ridership grows, Metra will add cars to trains and add trains to the schedule to allow for passengers to physically distance as much as and as long as possible.
+As ridership grows, we are adding cars to trains and trains to the schedule to allow for passengers to physically distance as much as and as long as possible.

-Metra will aim for trains that are no more than about half full: one passenger per two-seater on the lower level and one passenger per every other seat on the upper level.
-(There will be exceptions for families or others traveling together.)
-Metra has created a Ridership Dashboard to help riders know how crowded trains have been.
+Metra aims for trains that are no more than about half full.
+We've created a Ridership Dashboard to help riders know how crowded trains have been.

 What’s the safest way to pay my fare?

-While Metra has resumed accepting cash as payment for fares at ticket windows and on trains, it strongly encourages passengers to buy their tickets with the Ventra app to limit interactions between crews and passengers.
-Checks are no longer accepted onboard trains.
+While Metra accepts cash as payment for fares at ticket windows and on trains, we strongly encourage passengers to buy their tickets with the Ventra app to limit interactions between crews and passengers.
+Checks are no longer accepted on trains.

 Do I need to wear a face covering to ride the train?

-Yes, there is currently plenty of room for riders to spread out on the train and keep their distance from other customers.
-As ridership grows, Metra will add cars to trains and add trains to the schedule to allow for passengers to physically distance as much as and as long as possible.
+Yes, there is room for riders to spread out on the train and keep their distance from other customers.
+As ridership grows, we are adding cars to trains and add trains to the schedule to allow for passengers to physically distance as much as and as long as possible.

 Are there hand sanitizers on the trains?

-Yes.
-Metra has installed two additional touchless hand sanitizer dispensers on each car.
+Yes. we installed two additional touchless hand sanitizer dispensers on each car.

 Are cars disinfected every day?

 Yes.
-Metra is cleaning and disinfecting all high-touch areas (such as seats, seat handles, armrests, door handles, handrails, vestibule posts and handholds), including the use of disinfecting electrostatic foggers, as frequently as possible, at least once a day.
-It also will continue to thoroughly clean and disinfect toilets and toilet areas at least once a day.
+Metra cleans and disinfects all high-touch areas (such as seats, seat handles, armrests, door handles, handrails, vestibule posts and handholds) as frequently as possible, at least once a day.
+We also continue to thoroughly clean and disinfect toilets and toilet areas at least once a day.

 We are cleaning Metra-maintained stations multiple times a week, paying special attention to disinfecting high-touch surfaces.
-We are also bringing in extra crews to increase the cleaning and disinfecting of downtown stations.
 We have also asked the municipalities or other entities that maintain the stations in their communities to do the same.

 Is it safe to ride public transportation?

 Yes.
-Since the pandemic began, Metra has provided more than 5.4 million rides, and not a single case of infection has been traced back to riding our trains.
+Since the pandemic began, Metra has provided millions of rides, and not a single case of infection has been traced back to riding our trains.
 But don't take our word for it: Studies have shown no correlation between transit use and infection rates.
 Read one here.